 Power Cleans for Football

 When it comes to the complete exercise for football the power clean is at the top of the list.
 That is why it is so popular among high school, college and pro teams.
 It builds that explosive power you need to blast off the line or, explode through a hole or blow up an opposing player.
-Basically every upper level team has power cleans or or some other form of the clean as a big part of its training regimen.
-While it is a great exercise for all sports football in particular is one that really gets a lot of the benefits from the power clean.
+Basically, every upper-level team has power cleans or some other form of the clean as a big part of its training regimen.
+While it is a great exercise for all sports football, in particular, is one that really gets a lot of the benefits from the power clean.